carpentries-incubator/SDC-BIDS-dMRI/_episodes/09-probabilistic_tractography.md

 ![tractogram_probabilistic_dg_sh](../fig/6/tractogram_probabilistic_dg_sh.png){:class="img-responsive"} \
-Corpus Callosum using probabilistic direction getter from SH
+Streamlines representing white matter using probabilistic direction getter from SH

 Not all model fits have the ``shm_coeff`` attribute because not all models use this basis to represent the data internally.
 However we can fit the ODF of any